danaevenhaim/testing-app/testFile.md

-THIs is A tEsT filE
+ThIs is A tEsT filE

 It HAS some lines